lcherone/lxc-query/docs/files.md

 ]
 ```

-## Get
+## Pull

-Download a file or directory listing from the container.
+Download a file from the container.

+Note: We use `lxc pull` as there is a bug which prevents accessing the file with
+files endpoint thought `lxc query`.
+Its fixed in LXD > 3.0.0, so will be converted
+to use that in future.

 **Parameters & Call**